 Masochism, sadism, sexual fantasy, voyeurism and mutual relationships

 This blog charts a developmental journey.
-One of living with frustration by accumulating coping strategies.
-Masochism, sadism, sadistic sexual fantasy, voyeurism and mutual relationships.
-Inspired by psychoanalytic thinkers (Phillips, 2013; Benjamin, 2017; Erikson (Maree, 2022.))
+One of living with frustration.
+Accumulating the coping strategies : masochism, sadism, sadistic sexual fantasy, voyeurism and mutual relationships.
+Inspired by psychoanalytic thinkers (Phillips, 2013; Benjamin, 2017; Erikson 2022.)
 A developmental journey that begins in our infant experience.

 Infant experience

 So in time, and with physical development, an infant is likely to add to their repertoire of coping.
-Coping by making the inflicting of pain on others pleasurable (sadism.)
+This time, coping by making the inflicting of pain on others pleasurable i.e. sadism.
 Initially in fantasy, and later in action.
-So an infant kisses, then bites, the hand that feeds.
+So an infant at first kisses, then bites, the hand that feeds.
 All in order to cope with its frustration.

 As children become sexually mature and physically stronger, they are able to further add to their repertoire of coping.
 In particular, the fantasised, and now real, possibility of reproductive sex and lethal violence.
 A pattern of coping that may include sadistic sexual fantasy.